Your Definitive Guide to Boat Safety Equipment

 Channel 16 is the key channel for safety.
 This is the international hailing and distress frequency.
 A mayday call can be put out over channel 16.
 The Coast Guard can be contacted on channel 16.
 Remember, it’s specifically for emergency use.

 You should have a chart on board that explains all the frequencies and their purpose.
-In an emergency however, remember channel 16.

-This is another vital tool to have on your boat.
 EPIRB stands for Emergency Position Indicating Radio Beacon.
 In the event you need to abandon ship or other serious emergencies, this could save your life.
-It sends a signal that allows rescuers to pinpoint your location.
-Again, this is not legally required to be on board.
-However, we strongly recommend everyone invest in one if they boat on large bodies of water.
+It sends a signal that allows rescuers to pinpoint your location in the event of a serious emergency such as running aground, capsizing or an abandon ship scenario.

 - GPS